Mariu Carlo Duggan, MD, MPH

 Dr. Duggan's research interests span the recognition of dementia in the ICU, the impact of cognitive impairment after delirium, subtypes of delirium and their relation to mortality, and the overlap between delirium and catatonia.
 As Clinical Director of Geriatric Operations at Vanderbilt University Hospital, she developed and leads the Age-Friendly Team, which works to accelerate the adoption of the best-practice care for older adults through the 4Ms Framework.

 As an educator and Director of the Geriatric Medicine Fellowship Program, Dr. Duggan enjoys innovating at the fellow, resident, and student levels.
 In response to limited educational opportunities during the COVID-19 pandemic among geriatric fellows, she co-founded Geriatric Fellows Learning Online And Together (Geri-a-FLOAT).
 Geri-a-FLOAT is an innovative model of online learning to support education, wellness, and networking among geriatric fellows.
 For Internal Medicine residents, she spearheaded the development of a teaching service on the Acute Care for Elders (ACE) Unit and created a flipped-classroom, competency-based curriculum known as FACETS.
 Dr. Duggan also developed two courses at the medical school – Geriatric Medicine Acting Internship and the Integrated Science Course: Healthy Aging & Quality Dying.

-Residency - Internal Medicine - Vanderbilt - 2013
+Residency - Internal Medicine - Vanderbilt University - 2013

-Fellowship - Geriatric Medicine - Univ of Alabama - 2014
+Fellowship - Geriatric Medicine - University of Alabama - 2014

 Fellowship - Advanced Geriatrics - Veterans Administration - 2016